Intersections of Quadrics, Moment-angle Manifolds and Connected Sums

 $Z$, $Z^{\C}$ are essentially the same as the manifolds constructed independently in [D-J], known as \textit{universal abelian covers} of polytopes and \emph{moment-angle manifolds}, respectively. $Z$ and the constructions $Z_+$, $Z'$, $Z^J$ described below, can be expressed in the framework of the \textit{generalized moment-angle complexes} defined in [B-B-C-G].} of $\R^m$ given by the equations

-It is immediate that this manifold is non-empty if, and only if, the origin of $R^k$ is in the convex hull of the $\Lambda_i$.
+It is immediate that this manifold is non-empty if, and only if, the origin of $\R^k$ is in the convex hull of the $\Lambda_i$.

-$Z$ is smooth, since the weak hyperbolicity condition is equivalent to the regularity of its system of equations.
+$Z$ is smooth, since the weak hyperbolicity condition is equivalent to the regularity of the system of its defining equations.
 It is immediate that it is stably parallelizable.
 A simple construction (see section 1) shows that it is always the boundary of a parallelizable manifold.

 Let $Z^{\C}=Z^{\C}(\Lambda)$ be the manifold defined in $\C^n$ by the equations:

 Of course, $Z^{\C}$ is a particular (but very important) case of a $Z$ manifold if we write its equations in real coordinates in $\R^{2n}$, each $\Lambda_i\in R^k$ appearing twice.